smileidentity/android/README.md

     the end of the day, it doesn't really matter.
 Kotlin files can go in `java` just fine
 - Q: What is the `public` top level directory?
   - A: This indicates which components are open source.
-Currently they reside in the same repo, but will be moved to a separate repo in the future, and included here as a git submodule.
+Currently they reside in the same repo, but will be moved to a separate repo in the future, and included here as a git submodule instead
 - Q: Why can't I see coverage info inside Android Studio?
   - A: https://issuetracker.google.com/issues/241258667
 - Q: How come I can't preview Markdown files within Android Studio?